 Each configurable code inspection has two unique identifiers that you can use to configure it.
 Let's take the Possible 'System.NullReferenceException' inspection as an example:

-Inspection ID is used to suppress the inspection with a comment —// ReSharper disable once PossibleNullReferenceExceptionfor a single issue or// ReSharper disable PossibleNullReferenceExceptiontill the end of the file,
+is used to suppress the inspection with a comment for a single issue:// ReSharper disable once PossibleNullReferenceException

 List of configurable code inspections

 - Code Inspections in Unreal Engine

 - Code Inspections in CSS